 Another popular scenario for the end of the universe that relies on deciphering the true nature of dark energy is the Big Freeze (also referred to as Heat Death or the Big Chill).

-Similarly, if the expansion of the universe continued, planets, stars, and galaxies would be pulled so far apart that the stars would eventually lose access to raw material needed for star formation, thus the lights would inevitably go out for good.
+Eventually, planets, stars, and galaxies would be pulled so far apart that the stars would eventually lose access to raw material needed for star formation And thus, the lights would inevitably go out for good.

 This is the point at which the universe would reach a maximum state of entropy.
-Any stars that remained would continue to slowly burn away, until the last star was extinguished.
-Instead of fiery cradles, galaxies would become coffins filled with remnants of dead stars.
+Instead of fiery cradles, galaxies would become coffins filled with the remnants of dead stars.

-Many astronomers and physicists alike believe this may be one of the most probable scenarios thought up at the present moment.
+Many scientists (astronomers and physicists alike) believe this is one of the most probable scenarios.

 The Big Crunch